truongnguyendac002/MeSocial/README.md

 # MeBro
-MeBro is a simple social network platform built with microservices.
+MeSocial is a simple social network platform built with microservices.
 Users can create posts, comment, like posts, and chat in real time.

 ## Features
 - User registration and login